petters way

 A current aerial image, 'borrowed' from Google, shows the extended car park with its access off Hendford at centre left.
 Petters House is seen at top right of the car park, the old law courts are off to the right, Maltravers House is at bottom centre and the Octagon is at bottom left.

-Looking across South Street to Petters Way from King George Street in the 1960s.
+Traffic congestion in South Street, added to from King George Street, in a colourised photograph of 1955.
 Notice the market stalls temporarily in the car park.

 Market stalls left in-situ in what is now the Petters Way car park.
 Photographed in the 1960's from Petters Way looking towards South Street.
 South Street House would originally have stretched right across this photograph.